Finding Out How Your Child is Doing at Camp

 Phone Call, Fax and E-mail Policy

 While separated from home and family, children have the opportunity to develop important independence and communication skills.
 Camp is an immersion experience!
-Please explain to your camper that she/he won’t be talking to you on the phone (and why), and that there are lots of caring adults to talk to – counsellors, Section Heads, directors… We want children to learn to communicate promptly when they’re in difficulty.
-This is a wonderful developmental opportunity.
-Tell them camp is a great place to practice that communication skill, and that the “big people” at camp really like to listen to kids.
+Please explain to your camper that they won’t be talking to you on the phone (and why), and that there are lots of caring adults to talk to who have lots of experience helping campers overcome challenges – counsellors, Section Heads, directors… please encourage your campers to talk to someone at camp when they’re in difficulty so we can help them.
+This is a wonderful developmental opportunity, for both children and parents.

 We (and you!) struggle with slow mail service to/ from camp.
 We use Bunk Notes/Replies to replace or complement postal mail for families that wish to subscribe to that service.